One Rutgers, A World of Discovery

 The partnership between the Cancer Institute and RDI2 evolved from joint projects over several years, while Cancer Institute investigators have benefited from research sequencing capabilities from RUCDR Infinite Biologics since 2012.
-The collaborations grew even stronger over the past several months as Rutgers prepared to integrate with the Cancer Institute and most of the other schools, centers and institutes that made up the former University of Medicine and Dentistry of New Jersey.
-The Cancer Institute of New Jersey, along with most of the former UMDNJ, joined Rutgers on July 1.
+The collaborations grew even stronger as Rutgers prepared to integrate in July 2013 with the Cancer Institute and most of the other schools, centers and institutes that made up the former University of Medicine and Dentistry of New Jersey.

 Such an enriched research environment is conducive to groundbreaking discoveries and new treatment options – allowing New Jerseyans to remain close to home to receive the most advanced cancer care.